bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 ### Constructing Curves

-Each curve made be defined in a variety of ways.
+Each curve may be defined in a variety of ways.
 For example, a curve may be:

 * defined by a function
 * interpolated from samples